By Richard Rost 3 years ago

 I'll show you which of the Access Options I like to change including setting up a Trusted Location, confirming document deletions and action queries, and more.

-Silver Members and up get access to an Extended Cut of this video.
+Silver Members and up get access to view Extended Cut videos, when available.
 Gold Members can download the database template from class plus get access to the Code Vault.
-If you signed up on YouTube you have to contact me so I can set up your account here on my web site.
+If you signed up on YouTube you have to register on my YouTube Find User page so I can set up your account here on my web site.
 If you're not a member, Join Today!

 I've recenly added to this template:

 |Keywords: TechHelp Access blank database template, new database template, free template, customizable, single form, continuous form, main menu form, overlapping windows, disable record selectors, navigation buttons, scroll bars, startup form, alternating background PermaLink Blank Database Template in Microsoft Access|